Master of Science Degree in Occupational Therapy

 Applicants must have prior knowledge of, or experience in, occupational therapy through observation, work, or volunteer experience.

-International students who have graduated from universities in non-English speaking nations are also required to submit the results of the TOEFL, including the written portion of the test.
+International students who have graduated from universities in non-English speaking nations are also required to submit the results of the TOEFL or the ITELTS, including the written portion of the test.

 The Admissions Committee may ask an applicant to come in for a personal interview.